JeffrinE/Web-Stormer/README.md

-#Web Blocker
+# Web Blocker
-A simple web blocker made with python.
+A System level web blocker made with python.